fidian/nestedtext/README.md

         - board member
 ```

-This is the JavaScript implementation of NestedText.
+This is a native JavaScript implementation of NestedText.
+There is also [@rmw/nestedtext](https://www.npmjs.com/package/@rmw/nestedtext), which is much heavier (about 2 megs of WASM).

 ## API